jni/skan/doc/examples/pruning_skeletons.md

 skeleton_summary = skan.summarize(skeleton)
 # Extract the indices of paths of type
 junction_to_endpoint = skeleton_summary[skeleton_summary["branch-type"] == 1].index
-skeleton_pruned = skeleton.prune_paths(junction_to_end_point).skeleton_image
+skeleton_pruned = skeleton.prune_paths(junction_to_endpoint).skeleton_image
 plt.imshow(skeleton_pruned)
 ```

-However because some of the branches have branches themselves which were not removed since they didn't terminate in an
+However because some of the branches have branches themselves which were not removed since they dodn't terminate in an
 end-point.
 Further we observe some small loops that also need removing.

 ## Iteratively Prune Paths